 Management prepared the Going concern analysis based on two scenarios i.e. the investment planned for FY24 enables us to deliver the Accelerate scenario, and a Slower growth scenario.
-The Company maintains monthly forecasts for the next 12 months until June 2024.
+The Company maintains monthly forecasts for the next 12 months until Dec 2024.

 The Company had £3.3m of cash available on its balance sheet at 31 March 2023.
-The Company has net current assets of £17.6m and positive shareholder's funds of £24.9m as of 31 March 2023.
+The Company has net current assets of £2.6m and positive shareholder's funds of £9.9m as of 31 March 2023.
+Liabilities include £15 mn share application money received against which ordinary shares were issued in April'23.

 Based on the negotiations with the main customers and review of the ongoing IT projects and our budgets, the Company has prepared a trading forecast based on the worst-case scenario considering reduction in the new license sale.
 The company has planned for an increase in the R&D activities to support the longer term growth aspirations and we have left these unchanged to ensure the on-going competitiveness and success of the business.
 Given the uncertainty associated with new products the forecast shows a revenue decrease of 10% to previous year.
-Under this scenario the Company is still expected to generate positive operating cash flows for the following 12 months for the going concern period up to 30th June 2024.
+Under this scenario the Company is still expected to generate positive operating cash flows for the following 12 months for the going concern period up to 31st Dec 2024.

 The Company entered into £3m of short-term and long term loans with affiliates in the year 2020: £1m from Coforge DPA Ltd. and USD 2.5m from Coforge BPM Inc. These are settled fully in current financial year and as on 31st march'23, we do not have any loan payable as at 31st March 23.
-Given the investment planned in FY24.It is assumed that a dividend will not be paid.New product development is included in the forecast.
+Given the investment planned in FY24.It is assumed that a dividend will not be paid.
+New product development is included in the forecast.

-The directors believe that the Company is well placed to manage its business risks successfully and have a reasonable expectation that the Company has adequate resources to continue in operational existence for the going concern period up to 30th June 2024.
-Thus, the Company continues to adopt the going concern basis of accounting in preparing the financial statements.
+The directors believe that the Company is well placed to manage its business risks successfully and have a reasonable expectation that the Company has adequate resources to continue in operational existence for the going concern period up 31st Dec 2024 Thus, the Company continues to adopt the going concern basis of accounting in preparing the financial statements.